MatthewEskolin/MyKitchen/MyKitchen/_ADocumentation/DevelopmentLog.md

 *test this next time we work on this!

 # 11/26/2022
-We want sign up with "google" to work
+We want sign up with "google" to work - need to work onn changing IdentiyUser to ApplicationUser in external login page...